Relaxation techniques for stress

 When you feel stress, your body responds by releasing hormones that increase your blood pressure and raise your heart rate.
 This is called the stress response.

 Relaxation techniques can help your body relax and lower your blood pressure and heart rate.
 This is called a relaxation response.
-There are several exercises you can try.
+There are several techniques you can try.
 See which ones work best for you.

 Deep Breathing